Body image disturbance: Body dysmorphic disorder

 Body image disturbance in anorexia and body dysmorphic disorder (BDD) are similar psychiatric conditions that both involve an altered perception of the body or parts of it but are not the same disorder.
 Body image disturbance is a symptom of anorexia nervosa (AN) and is present as criterion C in the DSM-5, and alters the perception of weight and shapes of the whole body.
 Patients with anorexia nervosa believe that they are overweight, perceive their body as being "fat" and misperceive their body's shape.
-Body dysmorphic disorder, meanwhile, is an obsessive-compulsive disorder characterized by disproportionate concern for minimal or absent individual bodily flaws, which cause personal distress and social impairment—patients with body dysmorphic disorder are concerned about physical details, mainly the face, skin, and nose.
+Body dysmorphic disorder, meanwhile, is an obsessive–compulsive-related disorder characterized by disproportionate concern for minimal or absent individual bodily flaws, which cause personal distress and social impairment—patients with body dysmorphic disorder are concerned about physical details, mainly the face, skin, and nose.
 Thus, both anorexia nervosa and body dysmorphic disorder manifest significant disturbances in body image but are different and highly comorbid.
 For example, Grant et al reported that 39% of AN patients in their sample had a comorbid diagnosis of body dysmorphic disorder, with concerns unrelated to weight.
 Cerea et al reported that 26% of their AN sample had a probable BDD diagnosis with non-weight-related body concerns.

 While a 2019 review by Phillipou et al in Psychiatry Research suggested that the two disorders could be taken together as "body image disturbances", plural, more in-depth studies are needed to confirm this new classification hypothesis.